-Two times Ursula Owusu’s E-levy comments courted controversy
+Two times Ursula Owusu’s E-Levy comments courted controversy

 Source: www.ghanaweb.com

-Communication and Digitalization Minister, Ursula Owusu-Ekuful has in the last three months courted controversy over the controversial Electronic Transactions (E-levy) tax contained in the 2022 budget.
+Communications and Digitalisation Minister, Ursula Owusu-Ekuful has in the last three months courted controversy over the controversial Electronic Transactions (E-levy) tax contained in the 2022 budget.

 First was what some have called her reclassification of ‘poor’ in Her infamous '100 cedis daily MoMo' definition and more recent comment on the digital tax rate in the United Kingdom.